 Cannabis concentrates are hard to nail down.
 Not only literally, because they’re often liquids or loose solids (ha ha), but also because cannabis concentrates is a large umbrella term that covers many types.
 The marijuana plant has been extracted in many different ways.
 There are almost endless variants of possibility and ways to enjoy cannabis.
 The key thing to remember is that cannabis concentrates occur when the best, most pure parts of the plant are extracted and turned into a concentrate.
 This means that cannabis concentrates are often a lot stronger than the usual joint or dry herb vaporizer hit.
 In this article we’re going to be giving you an easily understandable guide into the huge world of cannabis concentrates.
 Our aim is to make it simple whilst ensuring we include all the juicy, concentrated info.
 So, as always, strap yourself in.
 Let’s go.

 Cannabis concentrates and what they are can be confusing, but don’t worry, we will go through this step by step.
 Cannabis concentrates are created by extracting the most effective parts of the cannabis plant.
-It takes the terpenes and cannabinoids that are most responsible for the high feeling you get when you enjoy weed and puts them into a concentrate.
-This means that cannabis concentrates are high in THC.
+It takes the terpenes and cannabinoids that are most responsible for the flavours and feeling you get when you enjoy weed and puts them into a concentrate.
+This means that cannabis concentrates are generally very high in THC, although some concentrates are extracted from cannabis with low in THC which is how concentrates such as CBD wax and CBD shatter are made.
 In fact, within usual marijuana buds, there’s usually only around 10-20% levels of THC.
 Whereas within cannabis concentrates there’s a lot more, it can have THC levels of anywhere from 50%-90%.
 Yes.
 Wow.
 Incredibly strong.

 Cannabis concentrates usually take form as wax, shatter or oil.
 However, there are lots of terms used to describe the varying types of cannabis concentrates.
 Words you may hear thrown around are: rosin, resin, sap, budder, crumble, diamonds and hash (to name only a few).
 All are often found in a beautiful, honey nectar, gold colour.
 Making these can be a whole lot of fun, especially using a rosin press.
 You’ll probably be wondering: how do you get the best rosin press?
 Well, we’ll get on to that later!